Maimón

-Maimón is a town in the Monseñor Nouel province of the Dominican Republic.
-Maimón is situated between Maimón river, La Leonora river, Yuna river and Zinc river, formed by a little valley and mountains in his sides.
+Maimón is a town and municipality in the Monseñor Nouel Province of the Dominican Republic.
+Maimón is situated between the Maimón, La Leonora, Yuna and Zinc rivers, formed by a little valley and mountains in his sides.

 The colonies that were established in Bonao needed to encounter an easy lane to get to Concepción de la Vega, where was settled the general authorities at that time, the first Bonao was established in a little town that today is known as Sonador.